Ability to learn

 - Offering different ways of recording information, such as labelled pictures, diagrams or flow-charts

 - Helping children to organise their written work by using writing frames

 - Praising achievements

-Parents and carers should speak to their child’s school initially if they have any questions about their child’s ability to learn.
+Children, young people, parents or carers should speak to the school initially if they have any questions about the learners' ability to learn.